-Development has already been permitted within this neighbourhood in the form of a residential development.
-Should a revised application for permission be sought it is proposed that the density of residential development be reduced to 25-30 dwellings per hectare in line with the Settlement Strategy of this Local Area Plan.
+Residential development has already been permitted within this neighbourhood.
+Should a revised application for permission be sought it is proposed that the density of residential development be reduced to 25 - 30 dwellings per hectare in line with the Settlement Strategy of this Local Area Plan.
 It is also proposed that small scale local shopping/service units (no more than 100 sq.m net per unit) be permissible along the northern side of the landscaped square in order to enhance the vitality of the square and present this space with an active frontage.